 DACAPO-PESO is a joint project of the Leibniz Institute for Tropospheric Research (TROPOS), Leipzig Institut of Meteorology, and Universidad de Magallanes.
 The goal is to study different processes involved in the formation of clouds and precipitation.

-A year-long field campaign in Punta Arenas, Chile, located at the southernmost tip of South America took place in 2019.
+A three-year-long field campaign in Punta Arenas, Chile, located at the southernmost tip of South America took place from 2019 - 2021.
 This region is mostly influenced by clean marine air.
 Various remote sensing instruments were deployed, including LIMRAD94 and the TROPOS LACROS suite.

 Further information can be found on the pages of the projects EUREC4A.